tonymm81/web_page/README.md

 report: Build up the components, forecast has it api call function. not connected yet. also changing web page changing the headliner text.
 Also modified interface file.

 report : added forecast view some background photos.
 Upgrade also app.css file styles.
 I like to use this kind of styling.
-Added also textfield on forecast
+Added also textfield on forecast and search button.

+plan: Planning to do component about me and there i will put some information.